PurplefinNeptuna/Vostok-Mods-Collection/README.md

 # Road to Vostok Permadeath Mod
-Simple mod for an experimental mod loader for Road to Vostok Demo 2 V2. so it's not stable, not for everyone.
+Simple mod for an experimental mod loader for Road to Vostok Public Demo 2 V2. so it's not stable, not for everyone.

 ## Installation